sailesh-prasad/Online_Food_Ordering_System/README.md

 ## Conclusion

 This project aims to provide a comprehensive solution for the food delivery industry, improving the user experience for customers and streamlining operations for restaurants.
 By leveraging modern web technologies, scalable architecture, and real-time tracking features, the platform is well-positioned to meet the demands of high traffic volumes while offering a seamless experience.

-**Case Study:** The project demonstrates the practical application of engineering principles such as modular architecture, real-time data handling, and containerized deployment—making it adaptable and scalable for future enhancements.
+**Case Study**: The project demonstrates the practical application of engineering principles such as modular architecture, real-time data handling, and containerized deployment—making it adaptable and scalable for future enhancements.

+---